awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior-vod.md

 For post\-rolls, `CUE-OUT/IN` markers must precede the last content segment\.
 This is because the HLS spec requires tag decorators to be explicitly declared before a segment\.

-For example, for the following declaration:
+For example, consider the following declaration\.

 ```
 #EXT-X-CUE-OUT: 0